Kim St-Pierre

-Kim St-Pierre (born December 14, 1978 in Châteauguay, Quebec) is a Canadian ice hockey player.
+Kim St-Pierre (born December 14, 1978) is a Canadian ice hockey player.
 She is a three-time Olympic gold medallist and five-time IIHF world champion.
 She was announced as a Hockey Hall of Fame inductee on June 24, 2020.
 She was named to the Order of Hockey in Canada in 2022.

 Playing career

 McGill

 In 1998-99, she was the top rookie for the McGill Martlets women's ice hockey team.
-She was also the first woman in Canadian Interuniversity Sports history to win a men’s regular season game when McGill University defeated Ryerson University on November 15, 2003 by a score of 5-2.
+She was also the first woman in Canadian Interuniversity Sports history to win a men’s regular season game when McGill University defeated Ryerson University on November 15, 2003, by a score of 5–2.

 International play

 Kim St. Pierre was the goaltender for Team Canada in the 2002 Salt Lake City Olympics, and was the starting goaltender in Team Canada's 3-2 victory over Team USA in the gold medal final.
 She also played for the Canadian women's team in Turin.
 St. Pierre holds numerous records in international competition, including most shutouts (15), most wins (24), and lowest goals against average (0.84).
 She received a gold medal in the Women's Hockey game at the 2010 Vancouver Winter Olympics.
 St. Pierre retired from international play in April 2013.